 When it comes to cleansing your skin, make sure you use a gentle and soapless cleanser.
 In addition, go easy on toners, peels, and astringents that contain alcohol as these can be harsh on your skin.

 As soon as you wash your face, make sure that you apply a moisturizer immediately.
 Creams and lotions trap moisture in your skin and reduce dryness.

 How to Protect Skin from Hard Water?

 No matter how expensive products you use, without the right water quality protecting your skin from hard water is not possible.
 The only way to protect your skin from hard water is to install a water softener.
-Depending on your preference, you can choose from KENT Bathroom Water Softener, which can be attached to the bathroom fittings or KENT Autosoft, which can be attached to the overhead tank.
+Depending on your preference, you can choose from KENT Bathroom Water Softener, which can be attached to the bathroom fittings, or KENT Autosoft, which can be attached to the overhead tank.
 The water softeners help you get soft water on demand, thereby saving your skin from damage.
-To find out more about water softener, click here.
+To find out more about water softeners, click here.